-Certification Procedures - Superintendent, Principal, Supervisor, Reading Specialist, Teacher, School Counseling, ESL
+Certification Procedures - Superintendent, Principal, Supervisor, Reading Specialist, Teacher, School Counselor, Director of School Counseling, ESL

 It is the responsibility of the student to contact the University's Certification Officer in the semester in which all certification requirements will have been met and to complete the appropriate paperwork by the established deadline.
 Completed paperwork will be forwarded by Caldwell University to the New Jersey Department of Education.
 The Certification Officer is located in Werner Hall, room 219.